 See Milk Allergy in Babies for an in depth discussion of dairy or other allergies in breastfed babies.

-Spitting up some breast milk after a feed is quite normal baby behaviour.
-However if your baby has reflux and is very fussy and miserable—see Reflux in Newborns for more information.
-Reflux is often connected to allergy, see #3 above.
+Spitting up some breast milk after a feed is quite normal or babies and most babies are “happy spitters”.
+However if your baby has reflux and is very fractious and miserable—see Reflux in Newborns for more information.
+Reflux can be connected to allergy (#6 above) and too much milk (see #7).

-Spitting up is a normal event for babies and doesn’t usually cause them a problem although more severe forms are possible e.g. GERD.
-Certain underlying causes such as allergy, oversupply, lactose overload and poor tongue function can make reflux worse.
+Spitting up is a normal event for babies and doesn’t usually cause them a problem although more severe forms are possible e.g. GORD or GERD [gastroesophageal reflux disease].
+Certain underlying causes such as allergy or oversupply can make reflux worse.
 Working with an IBCLC lactation consultant alongside your health professional can help find ways to reduce reflux or identify other possible reasons for an otherwise healthy breastfed baby to be miserable and fussy.

 Lactose is the main sugar in breast milk.
-But if a baby gets too much of it too quickly or if anything prevents lactose being digested properly in the intestines it can cause a temporary lactose overload.
-An overload of lactose might cause colic like symptoms that can make a baby miserable such as wind, tummy ache and frothy copious green poop.
-It can be caused by and associated with cows’ milk allergy.
+If lactose is prevented from being digested properly in the intestines it could cause a temporary lactose overload.
+This might happen if there was any damage to the special cells in the intestinal wall that produce the enzyme that digests lactose, or if the volume of low fat breast milk passing through the intestines overwhelms the available enzyme.
+An overload of lactose might cause a baby to be unsettled and have tummy ache, wind (farts) and lots of frothy copious green poop.
+Lactose overload can be caused by/associated with cows’ milk allergy (#6 above) and may be one explanation for infant colic.
 For more information and how to resolve it see Lactose Intolerance in Babies.

-Sensory deprivation or lack of physical contact can cause a baby to fuss.
-Jack Newman describes this as the common fear of “spoiling” a baby and he calls it the English Nanny Approach;
+Sensory deprivation or lack of physical contact can cause a baby to be fractious.
+Jack Newman attributes this to a fear of “spoiling” a baby and he calls it the English Nanny Approach;

 Babies cry for many reasons—it is the only way they have to communicate their needs.
 Many people believe that if you pick up or otherwise respond to a baby who cries, he will cry more and more; if you ignore his cries, he’ll stop.
 But research has shown just the opposite.
 The babies who are responded to most quickly and consistently cry less by the time they are a year old.
 Even more importantly, they tend to talk earlier and make more efforts to communicate, apparently because they have learned they will be listened to.

-For those babies who crave physical contact, carrying them in a sling and accepting they need to be with you much of the time can help to meet their need for closeness.
-In a short time in the future they will not want to be held close or even hold your hand, enjoy it while you can!
-For some babies the opposite—over stimulation—can create unhappy behaviour.
+Most babies crave physical contact; carrying them in a sling and accepting they need to be with you much of the time can help to meet their need for closeness.
+Babies enjoy and need a variety of sensory experiences and being confined to a low sensory environment in the home can create unsettled behaviour.3 For some babies the opposite—over stimulation—might create an unhappy baby (#11).

-Other ideas to explore to explain fussy behaviour could include minor dehydration (let your baby breastfeed frequently to quench his thirst), baby being too hot, too cold, being smoked over, wearing a tight nappy, having sore skin from an allergy, having sore gums from teething or thrush or being poorly e.g. having an ear infection (Minchin, 2015).
+Other ideas that may explain unhappy or restless behaviour could include minor dehydration (let your baby breastfeed frequently to quench his thirst), baby being too hot, too cold, being smoked over, wearing an overly tight nappy, having sore skin from an allergy, having sore gums from teething or thrush or being poorly e.g. having an ear infection4.

 My older baby is still fussy!